grafana/mimir/docs/sources/operators-guide/architecture/about-grafana-mimir-architecture/index.md

 ---
+aliases:
+  - /docs/mimir/latest/operators-guide/architecture/about-grafana-mimir-architecture/
-title: "About the Grafana Mimir architecture"
+description: Learn about the Grafana Mimir architecture.
-menuTitle: "About the architecture"
+menuTitle: About the architecture
-description: "Learn about the Grafana Mimir architecture."
+title: About the Grafana Mimir architecture
 weight: 10
 ---